Murzchnvok/rofi-collection/README.md

 git clone https://github.com/Murzchnvok/rofi-collection
 ```

-Also you'll need to download and install these fonts from [nerd fonts](https://www.nerdfonts.com/font-downloads):
+Also you'll need to download and install this font from [nerd fonts](https://www.nerdfonts.com/font-downloads):

 * JetBrainsMono
-* Sauce Code Pro

 If you're using sxhkd you need to add something like this to your sxhkdrc: